The Dutch have an army?

 You'll be telling us next that the French have a navy.

 Early next year Ofcom is planning another consultation on two bands around 900MHz with a view to opening them up for unlicensed use, having established that only the Dutch care about them.
-The bands are empty in the UK, so the EU telco body CEPT has been asking around to see if the bands are being used elsewhere, and discovered …
+The bands are empty in the UK, so the EU telco body CEPT has been asking around to see if the bands are being used elsewhere, and …

 You'll be telling us next that the French have a navy.